SourabhKr/myNotes/data_engineering/file_formats.md

 # What is a Table file format?

-Table file formats add semantics to the data files. i.e.
+Table file formats add semantics and database like capabilities to files. i.e. adding functionalities as ACID,